1990 Plainfield tornado: Event summary

 The tornado then demolished the Plainfield School District Administration building, where the wife of a custodian was killed.
-The tornado crossed Route 59 (Division Street) and ripped into St. Mary Immaculate Church and school, claiming an additional 3 lives, including the principal of the school, a music teacher, and the son of the cook at the rectory.
+The tornado crossed Route 59 (Division Street) and ripped into St. Mary Immaculate Church and school, claiming an additional 3 lives; the principal of the school, a music teacher, and the son of the cook at the rectory.
 Fifty-five homes were destroyed in Plainfield itself, a few of which were swept away.
 A grocery store east of the high school was badly damaged.
 Gravestones in the nearby cemetery were toppled, and a metal dumpster was found wrapped around the top of a partially debarked tree.
 Damage in Plainfield was rated as high-end F4.

 The storm then worked its way southeast towards the large city of Joliet, damaging homes in the Crystal Lawns, Lily Cache and Warwick subdivisions and killing five more people: one in the Lily Cache subdivision of Plainfield, and two each in the Crystal Lawns and Warwick subdivisions; an additional three people would later succumb from injuries sustained during the storm.
 The tornado ripped through the Grand Prairie Elementary School (Plainfield School District), causing significant damage.
 Observers watched from the doors at the Louis Joliet Mall, as the tornado passed just southwest of them.
 Sixty-nine homes were destroyed in Crystal Lawns, 75 homes were destroyed in Peerless Estates, 55 homes were destroyed in Lily Cache, and 50 homes were destroyed in Warwick.
 Most of the homes in Peerless Estates and Warwick were newly built.

 The tornado then moved towards Crest Hill.
 At 3:38 p.m. the storm ripped through the Crest Hill Lakes Apartment complex, where it caused F3 damage and claimed another eight lives, destroying one apartment building and half of another apartment building.
 Neither have been rebuilt.
 The tornado also ripped through the Colony West subdivision, destroying 12 townhomes, none of which have been rebuilt either.
 A married couple died while in their car on Cedarwood Drive outside the apartment complex.
 The tornado then destroyed three apartment buildings on Elizabeth Court.
 Three more homes were destroyed in Bridalwreath, southeast of Elizabeth Court.
 Homes were damaged on Arden Place, and two high tension wire structures were destroyed at Douglas Street and Palladium Drive West.

 Further southeast, the tornado continued to lose strength and lifted near Woodlawn Avenue and Campbell Street in Joliet.
 The parent thunderstorm continued until it crossed over the Indiana border, where it dissipated around 4:30 p.m.

 The Plainfield Tornado caused over $165 million worth of damage.
 As the storm tore through Plainfield, nine people were killed (one additional victim would die afterward, from carbon monoxide poisoning, while guarding his home after the storm).
 The remaining victims were from Joliet and Crest Hill.
 In all, a total of 29 people would die because of the tornado.
-A total of 350 people were also injured in storm.
+A total of 353 people were also injured in storm.
 This was the deadliest tornado event in the region since the 1967 Oak Lawn tornado.